Infinite measure mixing for some mechanical systems: Examples

 We begin with the discrete time system.
+Much of the theory discussed in Section \ref{BilPrel} has been extended to the Sinai billiards on compact phase space with external fields in \cite{Ch01, C08}.
+Several of these results can be used in our non-compact setup, too, since the proofs do not rely on the compactness of the phase space.
+For example, standard pairs are defined in \cite{C08}.
+In fact, standard pairs for $\tT$ are exactly the same as standard pairs for $T$ (of course, unstable manifolds are different but the unstable cone can be chosen the same).
+Using the notation of Section~\ref{BilPrel}, we say that a standard family is compactly supported if there is a finite set $A \subset \integers^2$ so that for all standard pairs $\ell$ in the family, $[\ell] \in A$.}

-Let $\fM$ to be the set of all compactly supported standard families such that for $\fm\in\fM$ we have
+Let $\fM$ to be the set of all compactly supported {proper} standard families.
+Specifically, we require that $\fm\in\fM$ satisfies

-where $K$ is a sufficiently large constant.
-Then (M1) is checked in \cite{C08} (see also \cite{CM06}).
-To check (M2) let $\phi$ be a Lipschitz function supported on a single scatterer $\Omega$.
-(Note that is suffices to check the local global mixing for Lipschitz functions $\phi$ as the set of Lipschitz functions is dense in $\mathbb L$.
-The condition that $\phi$ is supported on a single scatter is also not restrictive since a function supported on a finite set of scatterers is a finite linear combination of the functions supported on a single scatterer.)
+where $K$ is a sufficiently large constant { only depending on the system}.
+Then (M1) is checked in \cite{C08}.
+To check (M2), let $\phi$ be a Lipschitz function supported on a single scatterer $\Omega$.
+(Note that it suffices to check the local global mixing for Lipschitz functions $\phi$ as the set of Lipschitz functions is dense in $\mathbb L$.
+The condition that $\phi$ is supported on a single scatter is also not restrictive since a function supported on a finite set of scatterers is a finite linear combination of functions supported on a single scatterer.)
 We first observe that for each $\delta$ there exists $K(\delta)$ such that if $\phi$ has the following properties:

-then $\phi\mu\in \fM$ where $\fM$ is defined by \eqref{GrowthC-K} with $K=K(\delta),$ see e.g. \cite[Theorem 5.17]{CM06}.
-Pick a large $R.$ We have the following decomposition: $\phi=R||\phi|| \one_\Omega-(R||\phi||-\phi) \one_\Omega.$ Thus $\phi=c_1\phi_1-c_2\phi_2$ where $c_1$ and $c_2$ are constants and
+then $\phi\mu\in \fM$ where $\fM$ is defined by \eqref{GrowthC-K} with $K=K(\delta),$ see e.g. {\cite[Proposition 5.6]{Ch01}}.
+Pick a large $R{\gg \delta^{-1}}$ We have the following decomposition: $\phi={R} \one_\Omega-({R}-\phi) \one_\Omega.$ Thus $\phi=c_1\phi_1-c_2\phi_2$ where $c_1$ and $c_2$ are constants and

 Note that as $R\to\infty$, $\phi_2\to 1_\Omega / \mu(\Omega)$ in the space of Lipschitz functions, so if $R$ is sufficiently large then $\phi_1, \phi_2$ satisfy \eqref{ProductProper} with constant $\delta$ depending only on the minimal perimeter of the scatterers in our configuration.
 By the foregoing discussion, $\phi_1 \mu,\phi_2 \mu\in \fM.$